housing & healthcare (EN) sub

 Universal Credit – gov.uk

-2. NHS – free healthcare in the United Kingdom
+2. NHS – healthcare in the United Kingdom

 The UK operates one of the most well-known healthcare systems in the world: the NHS.